-The motor gets a 2mm bump in bore and lighter pistons, which boosts the displacement to 530cc.
+The motor got a 2mm bump in bore and lighter pistons, which boosts the displacement to 530cc.
 Yamaha is calling this motor all new, but it’s really a heavily massaged version of the original.
 Besides the displacement bump, Yamaha redesigned the valves, used a ceramic cylinder coating instead of an iron liner and tweaked a whole list of stuff like the water pump, camshaft design, cam chain tensioner, crankshaft and connecting rod.
 The throttle body has also been bumped to 34mm (from 31mm) and the airbox and radiator are re-designed for higher performance.
 The new curved radiator is pretty fancy.

 The changes to this motor are so widespread that very few parts can be exchanged between the original TMAX motor and the revised one.
 The result of these changes is about 10% more torque and it peaks lower at 5250 RPM instead of 6500 RPM.
 This really improves the former weakest area of the TMAX: mediocre acceleration.

 Engine aside, the TMAX gets a host of other upgrades like a redesigned and lighter swingarm that contains a drive belt rather than a higher maintenance chain drive.
 There’s also a larger rear disc (282mm vs. 267mm), lighter 5 spoke rims and an adjustable windscreen.
 The new 5 spoke rims are a particularly nice touch.
 The style of this scooter has also been overhauled with a newly aggressive front end, LED tailight and a more futuristic dash.
 The new front end style is a bit cluttered but nice.

 One result of all of these changes is a 7 lbs weight reduction to 481 lbs.
 That’s still a lot of scooter, but the increased power, lower RPM torque peak and small weight savings combine into a serious improvement in acceleration and driving enjoyment.